selfissued/federation-extended-listing/openid-federation-extended-listing-1_0.md

 *Table 2: Top-level attributes included in the subordinate JSON object returned in the response body*

-Each JSON object in the returned `immediate_subordinate_entities` array MAY contain attributes from the sets defined for Entity Statements and Metadata in [@OpenID.Federation] as well as those defined in the table below.
+Each JSON object in the returned `immediate_subordinate_entities` array MAY contain attributes from the sets defined for Entity Statements and Metadata in [@!OpenID.Federation] as well as those defined in the table below.

 | **Attribute**                                                 | **Availability** | **Type**          | **Value**                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 |---------------------------------------------------------------|------------------|-------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|